 “Kneel and place your hands behind your back.”

 Celia: The stairs are awkward to maneuver on hands and knees, but she does a sort of sideways shuffle so she doesn’t tumble down after him and break something.
 She waits quietly when he fastens her to the wall, not even bothering to tug against it, and when he tells her to sit she does so, hands behind her back like he said.

 GM: Paul steps behind her, then she hears a clink as handcuffs fasten.

-He removes a pillow from the nearest couch and places it upon the ground, within reach of her lead.
+He’s carrying a pillow.
+He walks back up to Celia and places it upon the ground, within reach of her lead.

 “You may sleep.
 Sixty minutes.
 No less and no more.”

 Celia: He’s back with a pillow.
 Just a pillow.
 Her shoulders slump in relief.